How to tackle obstacles in construction projects?

 Project delays and budget overruns are all caused by process obstacles.
 The whole process becomes chaotic.
 Managers don't need to treat the problem.
 They just need to analyse the obstacle quickly and put together a list of preventative measures that will save the day.

-One thing is certain: there are no two same construction sites.
+One thing is certain: there are no two construction sites the same.

 It's no surprise that obstacles are a problem for construction projects.
 These problems can lead to delays or stoppages that can prove costly and even endanger the viability or sustainability of construction projects of any size.